Hill-Wenka/AggNet/README.md

 --------------------------------------------------------------------------------

-Predict amyloidogenic peptides using APNet
+Predict Amyloidogenic Peptides using APNet

 options:
   -h, --help            show this help message and exit